 If you have a clean safety record and longevity with a company, recruiters will be fighting amongst themselves to see who can call you first.

 Maintain a clean driving record by practicing what you were taught in trucking school.
-Do your inspections, keep it under the speed limit, limit distractions and keep a safe following distance.
+Do your inspections, keep it under the speed limit, limit distractions, and maintain a safe following distance.

 Before you press send on your application or pop it in the mail, spend some time reviewing the companies you’re applying to.
 Talking to a driver candidate who has no clue who’s calling or what the trucking company is about can be incredibly frustrating for a recruiter.

-You don’t have to know for certain which driving program you’d like to pursue, but it helps if you at the very least know which programs the company offers.
+You don’t have to know which driving program you’d like to pursue, but it helps if you know which programs the company offers.

 For instance, if you’re applying at a company to be a hazmat hauler but they don’t haul that kind of freight, you’re clearly applying at the wrong place.
-You’re not taking the time to explore the company’s website and social media platforms before you’re applying.
+Take the time to explore the company’s website and social media platforms before you apply.

 Fill Out That Application!